RjCricket/HR-Analysis-Tableau-Project/README.md

 ### Project Overview
 ---
-This data analysis aims to provide insights into
+This data analysis project aims to understand the reasons for employee attrition and identify any patterns among those who have left and to assess overall impact of attrition  on the company.

 ![Dashboard](https://github.com/RjCricket/HR-Analysis-Tableau-Project/assets/118374392/16865fbd-de0a-4959-916e-ba5f2f44c3bf)